5 steps to a better cyber security plan

 - Plan for incident response.

-Starting with the basics and building upon them goes a long way in helping to protect your company in case of a cyber event.
+Starting with the basics and building upon them goes a long way in helping to protect your company in case of a cyber security event.

 * ZenOpz is not a subsidiary or affiliate of Zurich and use of their products and services is independent from any Zurich products or services.
 Zurich expressly disclaims any and all damages and other costs that may arise related to the use of or reliance upon the products, services, representations or warranties made by or on behalf of ZenOpz.